 CBT techniques have been thoughtfully developed through decades of scientific research.
 At Live Oak Behavioral Health, we endeavor to adapt these techniques to help our patients accomplish their goals.

 What can I expect in a therapy session?

-The first few sessions tend to be a collaborative process where you, together with your psychologist, identify the root causes of symptoms your experiencing and then plot a course of treatment to alleviate these things.
+The first few sessions tend to be a collaborative process where you, together with your psychologist, identify the root causes of symptoms you are experiencing and then plot a course of treatment to alleviate these symptoms.
 Therapy, like all change, can be uncomfortable.
 However, it can also be extremely rewarding.
 During a session, you will likely talk about issues that have occurred that week, how those issues relate to the way you understand and process the world, and how you might be able to look at these sorts of situations differently.
 You will be asked to consistently challenge yourself, and your therapist will work with you to draw out your own motivation to excel at these challenges.
 Some sessions will be harder than others… and we think you will find that these tend to be the most rewarding.

 What benefits can I expect from working with a therapist?

 The list of benefits from Cognitive-Behavioral Therapy is quite extensive.
 Cognitive-behavioral therapy is designed to specifically address your mental health symptoms, and so benefits differ between patients.
 Common benefits include reduction or elimination of symptoms such as anxiety and depression, better control over the experience of insomnia, physical pain, and improved health behaviors.
 In addition to these direct benefits of psychotherapy, those who complete CBT often report increased satisfaction in personal relationships, improved focus at work and occupational satisfaction, better stress management skills, and greater resilience when day-to-day stressors do come up.

 We encourage you to do your own research on the different forms of therapy.
 You will find that Cognitive-Behavioral Therapy is the most researched, and best supported talk therapy available today.